1 Present State of the Particle Method

 1.1 Historical Development of Particle Method

 As explained in the introduction, the finite difference method and the finite element method use both points and meshes.
 These mesh-based methods, especially in free surface fluid simulation, require split or merge of points in where the surface boundary is significantly deformed, because actual “physical” surface points are different from the initial “numerical” simulation points, as shown in Fig. 1(c).
 In contrast in the particle simulation, only the points called “particles” can perform these simulations, it serves as an ideal numerical solution tool for large deformation and crack propagation in solid analysis, and for complex surface flows where splashes (repeated water splitting and merging) are generated.
 Further advantage of the particle method is that it is easier to create analytical models for complex geometries for which meshes are difficult to define since particles can be placed inside the analysis area.
 The particle method, on the other hand, has only a short development history, and some undergoing developments which should be overcome remain.
 The major disadvantages are insufficient evaluation of simulation error and complicated boundary treatment without surface boundary points.
+Recent progress on the particle method, however, has improved both the accuracy of the analysis and the computational stability.

 This technical column will focus on two representative particle methods, the SPH (Smoothed Particle Hydrodynamics) and the MPS (Moving Particle Semi-implicit method), and explain the similarities between the two methods.
 After that, we will introduce recently improved features of the particle method in the summary by showing numerical experiments on particle distribution, which is one of the main factors of error.
 Incidentally, the Distinct/Discrete Element (DEM) method is a particle-based numerical analysis method used to analyze granular materials or multiple rigid blocks.
 The DEM approximates the interaction force between particles by equivalent springs and dashpots based on empirical rules or physical laws.
 It is different from the our main topic ‘particle method’ in the sense which the DEM has no partial differential equation as the governing equations.